-There’s been a surge in families pulling their children out of school in dissatisfaction with the province’s return-to-school plan.
-More than 10,000 Quebec families have made the choice to homeschool this year.
+There’s been a surge in families pulling their children out of school and taking the homeschooling leap because of worries surrounding COVID-19.
+Since the pandemic, more than 10,000 Quebec families have made the choice to homeschool.
 Mine is among them.

 “If you’re homeschooling, you’re on your own.
 You will get nothing from us,” she said.
 “Your child will be deleted from the system.
 It will be like she was never here.”

 After so many years feeling connected to my school community, it was painful and scary to think about leaving it behind.
 But as I dig into this new adventure, I’m realizing that there are actually many benefits to a DIY learning program for your kids.

 When you homeschool in Quebec, you aren’t handed a curriculum to follow.
 Parents take on the entire responsibility for their children’s learning.
 You must create your own learning plan, and submit it to the Direction de l’enseignement à la Maison (DEM) for approval.
 You can request textbooks and certain other resources from your school board, but you need to develop or source your own curriculum and lesson plans, and pay for these resources or supplies out of your own pocket.

 For new homeschoolers, The Quebec Homeschooling Association (AQED) is your lifeline.
 Clear step-by-step instructions are provided (in English and French) on its website to walk you through each step of the legal requirements to homeschool.
 It also provides templates for all the necessary paperwork.

 The AQED also manages several Facebook groups where homeschooling parents can find logistical and emotional support, ask questions, and share links to resources.
 One of the groups is specifically for anglophone families.
 If you’re new to homeschooling or thinking of taking the plunge, start there.